Ben-Kafin/VASP_PROCAR/README.md

-This folder contains a couple sets of code for parseing and analyzing VASP PROCAR files.
+This folder contains a couple sets of code for parsing and analyzing VASP PROCAR files.

 Specifically, the files "procar_filter",and the two Band_matching files are designed for VASP calculations using lorbit = 10 which writes the PROCAR and DOSCAR with only the angular-spin resolved s, p, and d orbitals. procar_filter parses a PROCAR file and removes requested atoms from individual bands.